jscolar/API-Geolocation-backend/README.md

 We will be using the APIs found on: https://api.postcodes.io to obtain the coordinates of the postcodes in the UK.

 ********************************************** **GENERAL SPECIFICATION**  *****************************

 The purpose of the app is to find the closest hospital to your location by comparing the coordinates of you Postcode with an internal database
 We are going to perform a series of operations:

-1. Create a database called Cassandra, and link it to the app on lines 12-14.
+1. Create a database called Cassandra, and link it to the app on lines 12-14 of the Miniproject.py file

 2. Launch the app.